-• If you are an individual, pages 1 and 2 of your 1999 Form 1040, and Schedules A, D, and J (Form 1040), if applicable.

-• All Schedules K-1 you received from partnerships, S corporations, estates, or trusts that contribute to the carryback.

-• Any application for extension of time to file your 1999 income tax return.

-• All Forms 8271, Investor Reporting of Tax Shelter Registration Number, attached to your 1999 income tax return.

-• Any Form 6765, Credit for Increasing Research Activities, or Form 3800, General

-Business Credit, used to figure any suspended research credit allowed for the current year.
+- If you are an individual, pages 1 and 2 of your 2000 Form 1040 and Schedules A, D, and J (Form 1040), if applicable. - All Schedules K-1 you received from partnerships, S corporations, estates, or trusts that contribute to the carryback. - Any application for extension of time to file your 2000 income tax return. - All Forms 8271, Investor Reporting of Tax Shelter Registration Number, attached to your 2000 income tax return. - Any Form 6765, Credit for Increasing Research Activities, or Form 3800, General Business Credit, used to figure any suspended research credit allowed for the current year. - · All other forms and schedules from which a carryback results, such as Schedule C or F

-• Any other form or schedule from which a carryback results, such as Schedule C or F (Form 1040), or Form 3800, Form 8586, etc.
+(Form 1040), Form 3800, or Form 8586, Low-Income Housing Credit.

-• All forms or schedules for items refigured in the carryback years, such as Form 6251 or Form 8586.
+All forms or schedules for items refigured in the carryback years, such as Form 6251, Alternative Minimum Tax-Individuals, or Form

-Be sure to attach copies of all required forms listed above, and complete all lines on Form 1045 that apply to you.
+You must attach copies of all required forms listed above, and complete all CAUTION lines on Form 1045 that apply to you.

 Otherwise, your application may be disallowed.